Children's Services

 -

-Our legal basis for using your personal data is under “legal obligation" and “public task”.
+Our legal basis for using your personal data is under ’legal obligation’" and ‘public task’” (Data Protection Act / UKGDPR 2018).
 Under the Children Act 1989, the Crime and Disorder Act 1998, the Childcare Act 2006, Section 115 and Section 14 of the Offender Management Act 2007, the Fostering Services (England) Regulations 2011, Children and Families Act 2014, and the Care Act 2014 local authorities have the duty to provide relevant social care services for:

 The legal reason for us to collect and use this personal information is:

-you, or your representative, have given explicit consent.
-Parental consent is now required for the processing of personal data of children under the age of 16.
+- you, or your representative, have given explicit consent.
+Parental consent is required for the processing of personal data of children under the age of sixteen.
 Silence or inactivity does not constitute consent; clear and affirmative consent to the processing of private data must be provided.
 By completing a valid application form, you are giving your consent.

-it is necessary to perform our statutory duties, or it is required by law (see above legislation) or it is necessary for employment purposes
+- it is necessary to perform our statutory duties, or required by law (see above legislation), or it is necessary for employment purposes.

-Where the lawful basis for the use of personal and special category data cannot be considered as a 'public task' or “legal obligation”, consent will be sought as the lawful basis.
+Where the lawful basis for the use of personal and special category data cannot be considered, as a 'Public Task' or ‘Legal Obligation’, consent will be sought as the lawful basis for using the information.

 - What type of information we collect